 The researcher participated in an internship program where the organization trains new and old farmers on a variety of topics in agriculture, the researcher observed that farmers are still using orthodox methods of farming and cultivation in Zambia is mostly non-mechanized, and the sector is overwhelmingly rain-fed because large capital investments are needed to acquire farming equipment.
 Despite how expensive it might seem to gain entry into the industry, given the necessary equipment agriculture is very profitable for the individual and the nation at large.

-Considering those facts, the researcher decided to develop farm equipment hiring system that enables farmers who cannot afford to purchase expensive farm equipment, to purchase them for hire at a an affordable rate.
+Considering those facts, the researcher decided to develop farm equipment hiring system that enables farmers who cannot afford to purchase expensive farm equipment, to purchase them for hire at an affordable rate.
 The system will be a web-based website that will be accessible to farmers that have access to an internet connection.

 The equipment owners will upload photos, description of the product and prices per hour on the website.
 Farmers will then select their desired equipment from the available dates and the system will calculate the total amount.
 With this solution the farmer may start their farming activities without high capital costs.